-- Bring distractions – It is worth bringing some small no-noise distractions with you for you your child.
+- Bring distractions – It is worth bringing some small no-noise distractions with you for your child.
 Bringing your child to a funeral can often mean that they will have to sit quietly and still for a long period of time.
 This can be quite challenging for any child.
-Bringing pens, paper, a teddy or toy will help keep your child occupied throughout the funeral.
+Bringing pens, paper, a teddy or a toy will help keep your child occupied throughout the funeral.

 - Reassure and help them – When bringing your child to a funeral, there may be times that your child becomes unsure and upset throughout the service.
 This is when it is good to reassure and offer them support.
-Anything from a hug, holding hands or small smile can help your child know that they will be okay.
+Anything from a hug, holding hands or a small smile can help your child know that they will be okay.
 If you need to remove them from the situation, it is okay to do so.
 It may be what is best for them.